MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ms.prod:  powershell
 ---

-# Building a CI-CD pipeline with DSC, Pester, and Visual Studio Team Services
+# Building a Continuous Integration and Continuous Deplyoment pipeline with DSC

-This example demonstrates how to build a Continuous Integration-Continuous Deployment (CI-CD) pipeline by using PowerShell, DSC, Pester, and Visual Studio Team Foundation Server (TFS).
+This example demonstrates how to build a Continuous Integration/Continuous Deployment (CI/CD) pipeline by using PowerShell, DSC, Pester, and Visual Studio Team Foundation Server (TFS).

 After the pipeline is built and configured, you can use it to fully deploy, configure and test a DNS server and associated host records.
 This process simulates the first part of a pipeline that would be used in a development environment.

+An automated CI/CD pipeline helps you update software faster and more reliably, ensuring that all code is tested, and that a current build of your code is available at all times.

 ## Prerequisites